LiMinggang/madedit-mod/README.txt

 1.New: Copy file name without extension
 2.New: Syntax highlight support for YAML, YANG
 3.New: New Astyle options support(indent-after-parens, attach-closing-while)
-4.New: Caret will keep in window after resize(Fix issue of alwasys showing file at the beginning on loading maximized) 5.New: Update toggle-able menu items according to context(ReadOnly flag and Set selection) 6.New: Hex offset of char position
+4.New: Caret will keep in window after resize(Fix issue of always showing file at the beginning on loading maximized) 5.New: Update toggle-able menu items according to context(ReadOnly flag and Set selection) 6.New: Hex offset of char position
 7.Fix: Minor bug on OpenFile again